 - Late Assignments: In general, late assignments will not be accepted.
 Students who feel they have a justified reason for submitting an assignment late may set up an appointment to meet with the instructor and plead their case.
 Students are more likely to get extensions on assignments when they are asked for in advance rather than the day the assignment is due. - Attendance: Repeated absences and late arrivals to class will quickly reduce a student's participation grade to zero.
-The occasional late arrival or missed class is one thing, but being habitually late and regularly missing classes is disruptive and not fair to your classmates. - Participation: Cellphone and computer usage in class for non-class related activities is strongly discouraged.
-All devices should be set to silent when in class.
-If a student's usage of technology becomes a distraction to their classmates or the instructor, then that student's participation grade will suffer.
-If the instructor or a classmate has to inform a student that they're being a distraction, then their use of technology has already gone too far.
-When in doubt, err on the side of caution. - Quality of Work: There are several minimal requirements that course assignments must meet. - Electronic Submissions: Most work will be handed in electronically.
-It is the student's responsibility to know and understand the system for doing so and to be sure that all their work has been properly submitted.
-Not following the instructions for assignment submission can mean an assignment does not get submitted and will be considered late. - Staples: Printed assignments that take up more than one page must be stapled.
-Multi-page assignments lacking staples will either be returned to the student to be stabled ASAP or points will be deducted. - Neatness: Students should make every attempt to make their work neat and orderly.
-When doing hand written problems or exams, label problems, avoid excessive scratching out of mistakes (use a pencil if corrections are to be expected).
+The occasional late arrival or missed class is one thing, but being habitually late and regularly missing classes is disruptive and not fair to your classmates. - Neatness: Students should make every attempt to make their work neat and orderly.
 All computer code should adhere to a clean and consistent style such that it's structure is easy to read with the human eye.
 Use indentation and spacing when expected and align all parenthesis and braces accordingly.
 Break up lines of code and comments that are longer than 70-80 characters to avoid wrapping when printing.
-Finally, do not be afraid to use comments to explain or label parts of the code. - Show Work: Rarely are answers alone sufficient for full credit.
-Show your work whenever prudent.
-If you're unsure if work is needed, ask!
+Finally, do not be afraid to use comments to explain or label parts of the code.